blacklightpy/vaultofknowledge/Feynman's Theory of Cellular Automata.md

+According to the designer of the Connection Machine:

 - Feynman cited the Game of Life as an example of cellular automata.
 - He wondered what was at the smallest level of the universe.
 - One possible answer was that it was a cellular automaton.